cneben/QuickQanava/GTpo/README.md

 GTpo  (C++14 Topology library)
 ===========================

+**This page is WIP, GTpo is used internally in QuickQanava and is not ready for general use**

 GTpo is a C++14 directed graphs modelling library available under BSD license.
-GTpo is highly configurable at compile time, with no runtime cost for not configured features.
+GTpo is highly configurable at compile time, with no runtime cost for unconfigured features.

 + Project homepage: https://github.com/cneben/QuickQanava/GTpo